Roiqk7/dotfiles/README.md

 </details>

 ## Aliases
-`aliases.zsh` file which is inside `.config` directory.
-Here you will find my personal configuration with aliases I find useful.
-Also plugins mentioned above add a lot more.
+`aliases.zsh` file which is inside `.config` directory is my personal configuration I find useful.
+Plugins add a whole lot more and I definetelly recomend checking each plugin out.

 Note: Don't forget to add `source ~/.config/aliases.zsh` into your `.zshrc`.